Why It’s Normal to Feel Existential Dread (And How to Overcome It)

 Shift Your Mindset

-In the famous Buffy spin-off Angel, the title character faced an existential crisis.
+My favorite example comes from the famous Buffy spin-off Angel.
+In season two, the title character faced an existential crisis.
 He lost sight of his why and felt hopeless in continuing the mission.
-If evil is always on our tails, how will we ever win?
-Why do we keep fighting?

-In a pinnacle episode, Angel had an epiphany.
+In a pinnacle episode, Angel had an epiphany:

-“If nothing we do matters, all that matters is what we do.”
+If nothing we do matters, all that matters is what we do.

-He means that it doesn’t matter if things don’t matter on a grand scale.
+He discovered that it doesn’t matter if things don’t matter on a grand scale.
 It doesn’t matter if he saves the world.
-What matters is that he keeps fighting, keeps trying, and keeps improving.

 The Starfish